-Student employees are paid a flat rate for a job, project, or internship on the same bi-weekly schedule as an hourly rate job.
-Stipends can be paid in one pay period or multiple consecutive pay periods.
+Student employees who are paid a flat rate for a job, project, or internship are paid on the same bi-weekly schedule as an hourly rate job.
+Stipends can be paid in one pay period or multiple/consecutive pay periods.
 The contract must indicate the pay periods in which the employee is to be paid.

 Web Time Sheets